atimpone/aws-foundation-journey/1-dev-environments/1-1-requirements.md

 * Transparent and frequent cost reporting with alerts for greater than expected consumption.

 ### People
-* The customer must have at least several technologists who are assigned to and capable of configuring and managing the initial phases of the enterprise’s use of AWS.
+* The organization must have at least several technologists who are assigned to and capable of configuring and managing the initial phases of the enterprise’s use of AWS.

 ### Governance
-* Cross-functional organizations such as Security, Compliance, Operations, and Finance are key stakeholders in the use of the AWS platform even in these early stages and must be part of the initial planning, design, and implementation effort.
+* Cross-functional departments such as Security, Compliance, Operations, and Finance are important stakeholders in the use of the AWS platform and must be part of the initial planning, design, and implementation effort.

 ## Technical Perspectives